 read more

 Oswald, P., Bourke, J., Buschmann, H., & Pröhl, H. (2023).
 Chytridpilzbefall im Nördlichen Weserbergland.
-In T. Kutter, M. Nadjafzadeh, & H. Buschmann (Eds.), Stärkung und Vernetzung von Gelbbauchunken: Vorkommen in Deutschland (Vol. 174, pp. 254–268).
+In T. Kutter, M. Nadjafzadeh, & H. Buschmann (eds.), Stärkung und Vernetzung von Gelbbauchunken: Vorkommen in Deutschland (Vol. 174, pp. 254–268).
 Bundesamt für Naturschutz. https://doi.org/10.19213/973174

 read more

 Pröhl, H., & Rodríguez, A. (2023).
 Importance of genetic–fitness correlations for the conservation of amphibians.
-Animals: An Open Access Journal from MDPI, 13(22). https://doi.org/10.3390/ani13223564
+Animals, 13(22), Article 3564. https://doi.org/10.3390/ani13223564

 read more

 Weißmann, A., Höppner, C., Riedner, D., Buschmann, H., & Pröhl, H. (2023).
 Populationsentwicklung der Gelbbauchunke im Steinbruch Liekwegen, Landkreis Schaumburg.
-In T. Kutter, M. Nadjafzadeh, & H. Buschmann (Eds.), Stärkung und Vernetzung von Gelbbauchunken: Vorkommen in Deutschland (Vol. 174, pp. 135–154).
+In T. Kutter, M. Nadjafzadeh, & H. Buschmann (eds.), Stärkung und Vernetzung von Gelbbauchunken: Vorkommen in Deutschland (Vol. 174, pp. 135–154).
 Bundesamt für Naturschutz. https://doi.org/10.19213/973174

 read more